CMaxK/mood_master/README.md

 # BERT for Sentiment Analysis

 ## Features:
-* Fine-tuned BERT model weights exported and exposed in a lightweight Flask API within Docker container ready for inference.
+* Fine-tuned BERT model weights exported in a lightweight Flask API within Docker container ready for inference.
 * Front-end app to accept text input.
 This input is sent to the model for classification.
 * Backend MYSQL DB (separate Docker container) to store correctly classified texts with option to further fine-tune the BERT model with new data.
 * Complete logging infrastructure to track inputs and performance of APP